zommiommy/zommiommy.github.io/content/posts/random_walk_allocation.md

 +++
-title = "On the optimal memory allocation for Random Walks on a Directed Graph" date = 2021-08-31 draft = true
+title = "On the optimal memory allocation for Random Walks on a Directed Graph (Draft)" date = 2021-08-31
 +++

 In this post I will share some simple results around the optimal memory